Everything You Need to Know When Visiting Antarctica

 Pro tips on packing and preparing for the weather

-Antarctica is a triple threat of weather condition: It is the coldest, windiest and driest continent on Earth.
+Antarctica is a triple threat of weather conditions: It is the coldest, windiest and driest continent on Earth.
 These harsh elements contribute to what makes the continent largely uninhabitable by humans, but it’s safe to visit with the appropriate apparel.

 The average annual temperature off the coast is 14 degrees Fahrenheit but can reach temperatures of more than 50 degrees F. Your expedition generally will be timed between November and March, or austral summer, so that you’ll encounter milder temperatures and conditions that allow your ship to maneuver without encountering giant chunks of ice.